 We have reviewed 42 products to ensure that we gave you a comprehensive review.
 Of course, this took us months.
 We sat with various coffee aficionados, professional baristas and even reached out to coffee manufacturers.
 Our Editor’s Choice, Koffee Kult Medium Roast Coffee Beans, impressed us the most, its coarse grind size and delectable flavor serving up perfection.
 Read about this particular coffee and other top ones in our product review section.

-Koffee Kult Medium Roast Coffee Bean, easily the best coffee brand for French press, is most noticeable for its non-oily texture and rich aroma and flavor.
+Koffee Kult Medium Roast Coffee Beans, easily the best coffee brand for French press brewing method, is most noticeable for its non-oily texture and rich aroma and flavor.
 As soon as you open the box, you’re hit by a sweet combination of caramel, dark chocolate, cherry, and walnut aromas, which grow stronger when you brew the coffee to yield a bold, rich flavor.
-Koffee Kult roasts the coffee 24 hours or less before shipment, which explains why the flavors and aromas are so richly preserved.
+Koffee Kult roasts the coffee 24 hours or less before shipment, which explains why the flavors and aromas are so richly preserved in each cup of coffee you make.
 As a show of transparency, they also indicate the date the coffee was roasted on the bag.
 Having this date visible on the pack can help you ensure that the coffee does not sit in your pantry for too long once you open it, as this could affect its freshness.

 It’s made from 100% Arabica coffee and contains the fruity undertones that are a reserve of Arabica coffee, with Koffee Kult’s smooth roasting process lending it a medium body and balanced acidity and taste.
 Originating from some of the world’s best coffee beans for French press, it comes in whole bean format, putting you fully in charge of the grind size, so you can always grind the beans to a thickness that is right for your French press.